 300 | Highest Resolution |

 The TextArea class is used to manage connection of the equation editor to editable areas where the mathematical LaTeX markup is shown and can be edited.
-These editable areas are formed from plane HTML 'div' elements, which are transformed into interactive elements.
+These editable ares are formed from plane HTML 'div' elments, which are transformed into interactive elements.

 The key features the TextArea manages includes